 Guest author: Ranjan Baruah | Independent Consultant

-Growth in the Specialty Chemical Industry is driven by following factors:
+Growth in the Specialty Chemical Industry is driven by the following factors:

-More End Use demand: With increased GDP, Indian middle class household is expected to grow to 148 million by 2030 from 31 million in year 2008.
-Urban population is expected to increase by 275 million people by 2030, leading to a consumption led double digit growth in key market.
+More End-Use demand: With increased GDP, the Indian middle-class household is expected to grow to 148 million by 2030 from 31 million in the year 2008.
+The urban population is expected to increase by 275 million people by 2030, leading to consumption-led double-digit growth in the key markets.
 Need for better performance products, supported by service will be the key factor. (e.g.: Clean municipal water, construction chemicals increased use).

 Improved Consumption Standards: Consumption standards are policies implemented by the government to prompt the safe use of products.
-These standards are necessary for both improving society’s standard of living and enhancing consumer safety.
-With the developing economy, India has started to regulate products more stringently, strengthen consumption standards, which in turn is leading to increased consumption of specialty chemicals (e.g. solvent based paints vs. water based paints)
+These standards are necessary for improving society’s standard of living and enhancing consumer safety.
+With the developing economy, India has started to regulate products more stringently, strengthen consumption standards, which in turn is leading to increased consumption of specialty chemicals (e.g. solvent-based paints vs. water-based paints)

-INR depreciation: As compared to Chinese RMB (appreciated steadily in last 5 years), INR, on the other hand has depreciated by nearly 22%.
+INR depreciation: As compared to Chinese RMB (appreciated steadily in the last 5 years), INR, on the other hand, has depreciated by nearly 22%.
 This is beneficial to companies wanting to shift/start production in India.

-IPR Protection: Although, the IPR protection is still in its infancy, it’s much stronger than many countries (e.g. China).
-International Property Rights index, India ranks 55 of 130 countries compared to China which ranks at 59.
+IPR Protection: Although IPR protection is still in its infancy, it’s much stronger than many countries (e.g. China).
+International Property Rights Index, India ranks 55 of 130 countries compared to China which ranks at 59.
 In legal terms also, India ranks 71 against China at 77.
-This makes it a better for R&D intensive, early technology lifecycle production.
+This makes it better for R&D intensive, early technology lifecycle production.